Anti-balaka

-The Anti-balaka is an alliance of militia groups based in the Central African Republic in the early 21st century said to be composed primarily of Christians.
-However, some church leaders have contested the claimed exclusively Christian character of such groups.
+The Anti-balaka is an alliance of militia groups based in the Central African Republic in the early 21st century said by The Guardian to be composed primarily of Christians, but also some Muslims.
+Some church leaders have contested the claimed exclusively Christian character of such groups.
 The Tony Blair Faith Foundation and journalist Andrew Katz have noted that animists also participate in Anti-balaka groups.

 This militia formed in the Central African Republic after the rise to power of Michel Djotodia in 2013.
-Amnesty International reported in 2015 that some members of anti-balaka groups have forcibly converted Muslims to Christianity.
-Anti-balaka groups have also kidnapped, burnt and buried alive in public ceremonies women accused of being 'witches'.
+Amnesty International reported in 2015 that some members of anti-balaka groups had forcibly converted Muslims to Christianity.
+Anti-balaka leaders have also been present at torture sessions of people accused of being witches in public ceremonies, and the Anti-balaka have been accused of extorting money with witchcraft accusations, according to an internal UN report.

 Terminology

-Though "anti-balaka" is often translated as "antimachete", its origin is explained:
+A proposed origin for "anti-Balaka" is as claimed:

+UN Congolese peace-keepers' murder and torture of Anti-balaka

+According to Human Rights Watch, Congolese peacekeeping forces operating under the auspices of the UN murdered a number of Anti-balaka, including a mass murder of 12 people, and tortured others.

 History

 Some commentators have said that village militias formed in the 1990s to protect against highwaymen were a precursor to the Antibalaka.
 Unable to provide security throughout the remote areas of the country, President François Bozizé organized, self-protection groups in 2009 to combat crime on the village level; these took the name Antibalaka.

-In March 2013, President Bozizé (a Christian) was overthrown by a coup during the Central African Republic Civil War by a mostly Muslim rebel coalition known as Séléka.
+In March 2013, Bozizé (a Christian) was overthrown by a coup during the Central African Republic Civil War by a mostly Muslim rebel coalition known as Séléka.
 The leader of the Séléka, Michel Djotodia, became the first Muslim president of the country.
 With the disbanding of the army by Djotodia, many army members joined the militia, boosting their numbers and helping train them.

 Djotodia announced the dissolution of the Séléka in September 2013, but most of the militias refused to disband.
 The Séléka and the anti-balaka engaged in a cycle of increasing violence.

 As many Christians had more settled lifestyles and many Muslims were nomadic, competing claims to the land were another dimension of the tensions.
 In November 2013, the UN warned that the country was at risk of spiraling into genocide, and was "descending into complete chaos".
 France described the country as "... on the verge of genocide".
-On 2 December 2013, anti-balaka militiamen are suspected to have killed 12 people, including children, and wounded 30 others in an attack on the mostly-Muslim Fula in Boali, according to the government.
+On 2 December 2013, anti-balaka militiamen were suspected to have killed 12 people, including children, and wounded 30 others in an attack on the mostly-Muslim Fula in Boali, according to the government.
 This was amidst the Central African Republic conflict under the Djotodia administration.

 Early 2014 marked a turning point; hardened by war and massacres, the anti-balaka committed multiple atrocities.
 In December 2013, UNICEF reported that in sectarian violence in Bangui, at least two children were beheaded and one of them was mutilated.